Frequently Asked Questions

 When will my appeal be heard?

-Appeals are listed in accordance with the date that they were received within the office.
-The average waiting time for an appeal to be heard is usually around 2 - 3 months from the date we receive the appeal.
+Appeals are listed in accordance with the date that the appeal paperwork (or 'Statement of Case) is received within the office (see note above).
+The average waiting time for an appeal to be heard is usually around 2 - 3 months from the date the Tribunal receives this documentation from Veterans UK.

 What is the date of my hearing?